foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 If you downloaded or updated Skyrim SE after 11/11/2021, you are on version **1.6.318.0** which will not work with LOTF, regardless of whether you own the Anniversary Edition DLC or not.
 You need to downgrade your installation to **1.5.97.0** before you can proceed.

 - Download halgari's [Unofficial Skyrim Special Edition Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618) from the Nexus (**Full Patcher**).
-- Extract the contents of the archive to a convenient location and run **Patcher.exe**.
+- Save **FullPatcher.exe** to a convenient location and double-click it to run.
 - It should find your Skyrim SE folder automatically and display the file path.
 - Click the green **Start Patching** button and wait for the process to complete.
 - When the tool returns `Finished Patching, enjoy your game!`, you can close it and proceed.